rainiersvn/technical-assessments/SingularSystems/README.md

 ## Deliverables

-- (Required) 1.
-Static log report files (html, json) & application (PowerShell).
+- 1. Static log report files (html, json) & application (PowerShell).
-- (Required) 2.
-Terraform IaC for infrastructure provisioning.
-- (Required) 3.
-The application's Dockerfile.
+- 3. The application's Dockerfile.
-- (Optional) 4.
-GitHub Actions workflow for CI/CD - building the Dockerfile; deploying it to a target (GH Pages, Azure Static Web Site, etc.)
+- 4. GitHub Actions workflow for CI/CD - building the Dockerfile; deploying it to a target (GH Pages, Azure Static Web Site, etc.)
-- (Optional) 5.
-AI-generated favicon.
-- (Required) 6.
-README.md outlining:
+- 6. README.md outlining:
-  - (Required) Proposed steps to use/deploy the IaC and Containerised application.
+  - Proposed steps to use/deploy the IaC and Containerised application.
-  - (Optional) Documenting the AI favicon generation process, i.e., the tool used and the prompts given.
+  - Documenting the AI favicon generation process, i.e., the tool used and the prompts given.
-  - (Optional) Describe what you learned from the process, the challenges you faced, and how you overcame them.
+  - Describe what you learned from the process, the challenges you faced, and how you overcame them.
-  - (Optional) What would you have implemented differently, and what would you have added that the challenge didn’t specify?
+  - What would you have implemented differently, and what would you have added that the challenge didn’t specify?

 ---

-## 1. Required: Log Report Static Assets
+## 1. Log Report Static Assets

 - Given the DevOps Challenge specifications, implement the Log Reporter application/process.
 - All `TASKS` in the spec must be completed to fulfill the requirements of this objective.

-## 2. Required: Terraform Infrastructure as Code (IaC)

-- All cloud resources must be managed using Terraform.
-- For Azure, you should use the following resources:
-  - `azurerm_resource_group`
-  - `azurerm_storage_account`
-  - `azurerm_storage_account_static_website`
-  - `azurerm_storage_container`
-  - `azurerm_storage_blob`
-- If you choose AWS or GCP, use equivalent resources and follow the same IaC philosophy.
-- The infrastructure must provision a static website hosting the generated reports HTML.
-- You can make use of the default Azure Blob Storage static website FQDN.

-## 3. Required: Containerisation of the Application
+## 2. Containerisation of the Application

-- Containerise the static site using Docker.
 - Provide a `Dockerfile` that builds and serves the report via a web server (e.g., nginx, express.js, etc).
+  - Using middleware or best-practice configuration to serve static assets is encouraged.
 - Ensure the container exposes the correct port and includes all necessary static assets.

-## 4. Optional: CI/CD Challenge Using GitHub Actions
+## 3. CI/CD Challenge Using GitHub Actions

 - Implement a `GitHub Actions` workflow to automate building and deploying the static site.
 - Example workflows may include: